Envirometrix/PredictiveSoilMapping/main.md

 for use at the local franchise level.
 We envisage OpenGeoHub as a test case and an incubator that, if successful, could form a template for many other successful spin-offs.

+Wilford, J.R., Bierwirth, P.N., & Craig, M.A.
+(1997).
+Application of airborne gamma-ray spectrometry in soil/regolith mapping and applied geomorphology.
+AGSO Journal of Australian Geology and Geophysics, 17(2), 201-216

 <!--chapter:end:09-PSM_future.Rmd-->